neilmshah/GutenbergAnalysis/README.md

 Interesting analysis on some of the most famous literature works while honing skills working with strings, arrays, hash tables, trees, and more!

-### Novel Analyzed: GREAT EXPECTATIONS BY CHARLES DICKENS
+### Novel Analyzed: GREAT EXPECTATIONS By CHARLES DICKENS
 ### Functions implemented for text analysis

 I. Total words in novel: 184,377